synaptikcms/synaptik-cms/README.md

 <div align="center">

-# Please give it a Star if you like the project! ⭐
+# If you like the project, please give it a Star! ⭐

 # SynaptikCMS